 Our high intensity treatment is delivered by our Talking Therapies service.
 The team are all fully qualified therapists and we occasionally provide training placements for accredited courses.

 The Talking Therapies service offer evidence based psychological therapies for common mental health problems.
 Talking Therapy approaches have become increasingly effective at helping people cope with and recover from depression and low mood, panic disorders, phobias, obsessive compulsive disorder, post-traumatic stress disorder and generalised anxiety disorder.
-We always start with a discussion to review what approach will be most helpful.
+We always start with a discussion to review what approach will be most helpful and we will always suggest that you access the least intensive support first.
+If this support isn't enough to help you feel better, you may be offered some additional therapy which may take the form of a longer group or some one to one support.

 We offer a range of groups and deliver weekly two hour sessions over the course of six to eight weeks.
 Some courses can be longer (MBCT for example).